cristianrz/dockie/README.md

 $ pocker rm my_alpine my_void
 ```

-but the images remain available locally!
+but the images remain available locally in case you want to use them again:

 ```
 $ pocker images